 Accelerating a Shift Toward Full Cost: A Report on Philanthropy California’s Full Cost Project for Funders and Nonprofits (2018)

 The Full Cost Project, an initiative of Philanthropy California, seeks to help funders and nonprofits better understand the actual costs to run effective organizations, and how to communicate openly and honestly around those funding needs.
-In the second phase of the project, providing training for funders, trustees, and nonprofit executives to understand how the full cost approach is crucial for nonprofits to fulfill their missions, generate great outcomes, and become more resilient.
+The second phase of the project provided training for funders, trustees, and nonprofit executives to understand how the full cost approach is crucial for nonprofits to fulfill their missions, generate great outcomes, and become more resilient.
 This report highlights key results and insights about the significance of a full cost approach and the lessons learned from funders and nonprofits to shift their cultural mindset and practices.
 To read the full report, click here.

 Understanding & Sharing What Works: The State of Foundation Practice (2018)